ecsousa/PSSudo/README.md

 # PSSudo

-PowerShell module that provides `Start-Elevated` function: it will the provided command line in elavated mode.
+PowerShell module that provides `Start-Elevated` function: it will execute the provided command line in elavated mode.
 There is only one restriction: the command to be executed must be a program.

 This function is aliased as `sudo`